Creating a website simple.

-You don’t have to be a techy, or a designer.
+You don’t have to be a tech expert or designer.

 Anyone can create a stunning website today.

-There are so many website builders and other tools out there that make it easy to create a new site from scratch, .
+There are tons of website builders and tools out there that make it easy to create a new site from scratch.

 But, most websites haven’t been optimized from a design perspective.